learn-co-curriculum/rack-http-request-readme/README.md

 end
 ```

-If you're on a local environment, you can take it a step further and customize the response based on which specific path you enter.
-For example, right now the code above will list all of your items *no matter what path you put in*.
-You can give it a try by using the code to create your Rack file.
-Type `localhost:9292/items`, `localhost:9292/cart`, `localhost:9292/flatiron/is/awesome`.
-All of those URLs work since we're not filtering for path.
-No matter what the request is, we end up sending the same response.
-Let's filter so that this only works for the `/items` path using the `#path` method of our `Rack::Request` object:
+If you're on a local environment, you can take it a step further and customize
+the response based on which specific path you enter.
+For example, right now the
+code above will list all of your items _no matter what path you put in_.
+You can
+give it a try by using the code to create your Rack file and run the server.
+Type `localhost:9292/items`, `localhost:9292/cart`,
+`localhost:9292/flatiron/is/awesome`.
+All of those URLs work since we're not
+filtering for path.
+No matter what the request is, we end up sending the same
+response.
+Let's filter so that this only works for the `/items` path using the
+`#path` method of our `Rack::Request` object:

 ```ruby
 class Application